 - Rotate the pots every 1-2 weeks so all the plants can get some sun.

-- This is a compact growing system.
+- This is a very compact system to grow strawberries, which are heavy feeders.
 Fill the reservoir with diluted fish emulsion(if you don’t mind the smell), compost tea or worm tea every 1-2 weeks to give the plants some extra nutrients.

 - If one of the seedlings don’t make it, wait till the others send out runners, then tuck the runners into those empty spots.
 They will root very easily.